-Recent changes in the requirements necessary for admission to the University of Vienna have raised questions among students.
-Here are the most important FAQs to help you with your queries:
+Recent changes in the admission requirements of the University of Vienna have raised questions among students.
+Here are the most important FAQs to answer your questions:

 Do I need to know German to be admitted to a degree programme at the University of Vienna?

 Yes.
-It is essential to know German to be admitted to a degree programme at the University of Vienna.
-Some master’s and PhD programmes require no additional certificate for proficiency in German but they do for English.
+It is essential that you know German to be admitted to a degree programme at the University of Vienna.
+Some master’s and PhD programmes require no additional certificate of proficiency in German but they do for English.

-- You can find more detailed information about our studies and the required German skills here: Proof of German knowledge.
+- You can find further information about our degree programmes and the required German language skills here: Proof of German knowledge.

-Find more general information about the admission procedure here: Admisson Procedure
+Find more general information about the admission procedure at: Admission procedure

-What if I can’t acquire any German skills by the time I am personally admitted to a degree programme?
+What if I can’t acquire the required German language skills by the time I am admitted to a degree programme?

-In your official notice of admission, we recommend to attend the VWU (Vorstudienlehrgang – University Preparation Programme) respectively its co-operation partners to acquire the necessary German skills.
-The reasons for this recommendation are listed below.
+In your official notice of admission, we recommend to attend the VWU (Vorstudienlehrgang – University Preparation Programme) to acquire the necessary German language skills.
+Reasons for this recommendation are listed below.

 What should I consider when I enrol on the VWU (University Preparation Programme)?

-In the VWU (Vorstudienlehrgang – University Preparation Programme) respectively its co-operation partners you can acquire German skills.
-This is only an option and the University of Vienna normally recommends to attend the VWU, BUT once you have decided to attend and enrol on the VWU, you must also pass ALL required VWU exams.
+The VWU (Vorstudienlehrgang – University Preparation Programme) as well as the preparation programmes offered by its co-operation partners are an option for you to acquiere German language skills.
+The University of Vienna recommends attending the VWU.
+However, PLEASE NOTE that once you have enrolled on the VWU, you also have to complete ALL required VWU exams.

 Why does the University of Vienna recommend to enrol on the VWU preparation programme?

-As soon as you are enrolled on the VWU, you are a non-degree programme student.
-Being a university student and having a student ID card from the University of Vienna means that you can already enjoy considerable benefits such as the student health insurance from the WGKK (Viennese Regional Health Insurance Fund), purchase the semester ticket at a favourable price from the Wiener Linien (Vienna’s public transport provider) and, last but not least, clarify your visa matters with the competent Foreign Office (MA 35).
+As soon as you are enrolled on the VWU, you are a non-degree programme student and get a student ID card of the University of Vienna.
+This means that you already enjoy a range of benefits, such as the student health insurance of the WGKK (Vienna Regional Health Insurance Fund).
+Moreover, you can purchase the student semester ticket of the Wiener Linien (Vienna’s public transport operator) and clarify your visa matters with the relevant Foreign Office (MA 35).

 What if I am enrolled on the VWU, but acquire another certificate in the meantime?

-When is the next supplementary exam (EDP) in German?
+When is the next supplementary exam in German?

-What if I can prove that I have German language skills but lack other expertise?
+What if I can prove that I have the necessary German language skills but need to acquiere other supplementary skills?

-What is the current change?
+What has changed?
 I did not understand that…

 In this case, we recommend that you contact the MA 35 and ask for further information.

-If you have additional questions, please feel free to contact our Student Point via the contact form.
+If you have additional questions, please contact Teaching Affairs and Student Services via this contact form.